maartenba/maartenba.github.io/_posts/2019-08-27-what-happens-after-submitting-call-for-papers.markdown

 Personally, I like CfP's that are done through [Sessionize](https://www.sessionize.com).
 They have a tool to "rate" talks, where they show 3 session proposals at a time and you rank them 1, 2 or 3.
 Each talk is shown a number of times, in a different set of three, so the score is a pretty decent metric over time.
 The best thing about this, though, is that when resizing the browser window, speaker names are not visible during this rating.
 I prefer to do a "blind" pass through the set of sessions, to keep bias to a minimum.

 Keep in mind that your session title and abstract are your most important weapons at this stage.
 Check out [Niall Merrigan's post - "Make me an offer I can't refuse"](https://blog.ndcconferences.com/make-me-an-offer-i-cant-refuse-writing-an-abstracts-for-a-cfp/), for tips and tricks around writing a good session title and abstract.
-Remember the agenda committee has to go through _a lot_ of titles and abstracts, so make that first impression count.
+Remember the agenda committee has to go through _a lot_ of titles and abstracts, so remember that first impression counts.

 ## Organizer notes, past speaking experience and other metadata

 Many CfP's ask several additional questions, next to the actual session title and abstract.

 One example would be the "organizer notes".
 This field can be used to inform the organizers of something you don't want printed in the agenda, but helps reviewing talks.
+Even though the field may be there, not all organizers check it.

 I have seen this field used for a variety of things.
 Examples are a *"this has not been released yet but by the time the conference happens, it will be"* note which could be useful for talks about the newest of the newest technologies or concepts.
 Other examples could clarify why you think a certain topic matters.
 This sometimes comes in handy for "niche" talks, about a lesser known/used framework.
 Bigger conferences may skip that type of talk because it's not "general audience" enough.
 Adding some notes may bring it more attention.

 Another usage I have seen is speakers listing key takeaways of a talk.
 The abstract is there to convince attendees to come see your talk, "organizer notes" can be used to convince the agenda committee to consider your talk.